 top of page

-6 Super Easy Packing Tricks to Save Time and Money
+6 Super Easy Packing Tips To Save Time And Money

 Do you constantly overpack your suitcase?
-Coming from a person that travels for a living, here are some hacks that will save you BIG TIME at the airport.
+Coming from a person who travels for a living, here are some hacks that will save you BIG TIME at the airport.

-Do you ever wonder how people can travel all over the place carry-on only?
+Do you ever wonder how people can travel all over the place with carry-on only?
 They are SMART with their space!
-You get a carry-which can be as big as a size approved duffel or suitcase AND a personal item… I better not see any of you using small little purses at the check-in as your personal item!
-Yes, bring your purse but stick that sucker in a backpack and remember if worse comes to worst, no one is going to weigh that backpack-it's the size that matters to fit below the seat or in the overhead compartments.
+You get a carry-which can be as big as a size approved duffel or suitcase AND a personal item… A small purse should never be your personal item if you're looking to take advantage of as much space as possible!
+You can always bring a purse or even a travel pouch then later stick it in a good travel backpack and remember if worse comes to worst, no one is going to weigh that backpack-it's the size that matters to fit below the seat or in the overhead compartments.

 Try to leave some space at the top in case you need to shuffle some things out of your suitcase last minute.

-Whenever I have a plane to catch for any reason, I always use my grey travel backpack.
-Not only is it comfortable even when I stuff it to the brim, but it has a sleeve for my laptop, lots of space for extra clothes, hidden pockets that I use for my passport and wallet, and an exterior charging cord for my phone.
-Plus it was only $30 on Amazon...
+No matter where I'm going you won't catch me without a good travel backpack.
+Minimum requirements are still comfortable when you need to stuff it to the brim, but it has a sleeve for my laptop, lots of space for extra clothes, hidden pockets that I use for my passport and wallet, and an exterior charging cord for my phone.

-These little guys are way worth the price and more accurate than a bathroom scale ever will be.
+Suitcase Scales are always worth the price and more accurate than a bathroom scale ever will be.
 I always keep one in the front pocket of my suitcase so I don't lose it in-between trips and if I haven't gotten enough use out of it, my friends definitely have.

 A really easy way to keep track of your stuff and not have to wait until you get to a busy airport to dump all your things on the ground.